Batesburg-Leesville, South Carolina: History

 The town of Batesburg-Leesville was formed in 1992 by the consolidation of the neighboring towns of Batesburg and Leesville.
-Batesburg was "named for Captain Tom Bates, a prominent citizen of the community and a captain in The American Civil War."
-Leesville was "named for Colonel John W. Lee, a prominent resident of the community."
+Leesville was incorporated on February 23, 1875, and Batesburg on May 31, 1877.
+The first mayor of Batesburg-Leesville was also the last mayor of Batesburg, Dr. Elza S. "Sandy" Spradley, Jr. Spradley had been a practicing pharmacist and business owner in the town, a town council member, a member of the Batesburg Water Commission, a founding member of the community’s rescue squad, and an 18-year Fire Chief on the Batesburg Fire Department, retiring after 33 years.
+Batesburg was named for Captain Tom Bates, a prominent citizen of the community and a captain in the American Civil War.
+Leesville was named for Colonel John W. Lee, a prominent resident of the community.

 The D. D. D. Barr House, Batesburg Commercial Historic District, Simon Bouknight House, Cartledge House, Cedar Grove Lutheran Church, Church Street Historic District, Broadus Edwards House, Hampton Hendrix Office, Hartley House, Henry Franklin Hendrix House, Thomas Galbraith Herbert House, J.B.
 Holman House, A.C.
 Jones House, Leesville College Historic District, Crowell Mitchell House, McKendree Mitchell House, Mitchell-Shealy House, Old Batesburg Grade School, John Jacob Rawl House, Rawl-Couch House, Southern Railway Depot, and Rev. Frank Yarborough House are listed on the National Register of Historic Places.

-In February 1946, Sergeant Isaac Woodard, a black World War II veteran, was removed from a bus in Batesburg and severely beaten by local police officers, including Chief Lynwood Shull.
-The assault left Woodard completely and permanently blind.
-Woodard was traveling home by Greyhound bus after being honorably discharged from Camp Gordon in Augusta, Georgia, the bus driver having reported Woodard to local police in Batesburg-Leesville after a verbal argument between the two.
-Due to South Carolina's reluctance to pursue the case, President Harry S. Truman ordered a federal investigation.
-The sheriff, Lynwood Shull, was indicted and went to trial in federal court in South Carolina, where he was acquitted by an all-white jury.
-Such miscarriages of justice by state governments influenced a move towards civil rights initiatives at the federal level.
-Truman subsequently established a national interracial commission, made a historic speech to the NAACP and the nation in June 1947 in which he described civil rights as a moral priority, submitted a civil rights bill to Congress in February 1948, and issued Executive Orders 9980 and 9981 on June 26, 1948, desegregating the armed forces and the federal government.
-The attack was the subject of radio commentaries by Orson Welles in July and August 1946.